mitsuhiko/lucumr/2023/11/1/remote-before-and-after-covid.rst

 One of the changes with Covid remote is that people work from home that previously were in the office.
 This even includes myself.
-This in practice easily ends up as a net negative unless you compensate in in some other way.
+This in practice easily ends up as a net negative unless you compensate in some other way.
 We miss out on non-verbal communication, spontaneous hallway chats that can lead to resolution of current issues, and the casual office banter.